Skip directly to content

 The Board of Directors is ultimately responsible for ensuring that the Group has an effective system for risk management and internal control.

-In accordance with the Swedish Companies Act and the Code, the Board is responsible for ensuring that the Company has well-designed internal controls and solid processes in place to ensure that the financial reporting is controlled in a satisfactory manner.
+In accordance with the Swedish Companies Act and the Code, the Board is responsible for ensuring that the Company has well-designed internal controls and solid processes in place to ensure that the financial and sustainability reporting is controlled in a satisfactory manner.
 Internal control at Axfood is based on the COSO Internal Control Integrated Framework, which has been adapted to the operation.
-The framework consists of the following components: control environment, risk assessment, control activities, information and communication, and monitoring.
+The framework consists of five components: control environment, risk assessment, control activities, information and communication, and monitoring.

-Axfood’s CFO has the primary responsibility for ensuring that the work with and monitoring of the internal controls are conducted in accordance with the method decided on by the Board.
-The internal control function is responsible for the ongoing work and for reporting results and conclusions to the Audit Committee and the Board.
+Axfood’s CFO has the primary responsibility for ensuring that the work with and monitoring of the internal controls are conducted in accordance with the method decided on by the Board through the Audit Committee.
+The internal control function is responsible for the ongoing work and for reporting results and conclusions to the Audit Committee.

 Control environment

 The control environment forms the basis of the internal control framework.
 Decision-making channels, authorisations and responsibilities are clearly defined and communicated throughout the organisation.
-In addition, governance documents such as internal policies, guidelines, manuals and handbooks are available to all employees.
+In addition, governance documents such as internal policies, guidelines and manuals are available to all employees.
 Axfood’s Board has established defined processes and rules of procedure for the Board and its committees.
 An Audit Committee has been established for the reporting.

-To create a solid foundation for internal control and to maintain a high standard within the Group, the Board has adopted a number of fundamental governance documents, including rules of procedure for the Board and President, a finance and credit policy, and a compliance policy.
+To create a solid foundation for internal control and to maintain a high standard within the Group, the Board has adopted a number of fundamental governance documents, including rules of procedure for the Board and instructions for the President and CEO, codes of conduct for employees and for supplies and policies for risk and regulatory compliance, finance, security, communication, sustainability, insider information, and HR and work environment.
 In addition, the Board has ensured that the organisational structure lays out clear roles, responsibilities and processes that ensure effective management of risks and internal control, thereby enabling goal achievement.

-The internal control function works continuously on developing, adapting and improving Axfood’s control environment.
-The purpose of this is to maintain a control environment that is functional and effective, while also ensuring high-quality and reliable reporting.
+The internal control function works continuously on developing, adapting and improving Axfood’s control environment in order to maintain a control environment that is functional and effective, while also ensuring high-quality and reliable reporting.

 Risk assessment